qubic-li/qubic/README.md

 - `Qubic.efi` starts qubic

 > if you have multiple hard drives, the `fs0:` must changed to meet your environment.
+> to make it easier, you can copy & past our prepared initial disk from https://github.com/qubic-li/qubic/blob/main/qubic-initial-disk.zip

 ## General Process of deploying a node